List of special elections in the Philippines: Local legislatures

-Legislatures under the Local Government Code
+Legislatures under the Local Government Code of 1991

 For permanent vacancies in the Sangguniang Panlalawigan (provincial boards), Sangguniang Panlungsod (city councils) of highly urbanized and independent component cities and Sangguniang Bayan (municipal councils) of component municipalities in Metro Manila (currently just Pateros), the president through the Executive Secretary appoints someone from the same political party where the person who caused the vacancy belonged.
 If the person who vacated the post did not belong to a political party, the local chief executive (the governor or mayor, as the case may be) appoints upon the recommendation of the sanggunian concerned.
 For vacancies in the city and municipal councils for component cities and municipalities outside Metro Manila, the same process applies, with the local chief executive appointing the replacement.
 For the Sangguniang Barangay (barangay councils) and Sangguniang Kabataan (youth councils), it shall be filled by the official next in rank.
 This means no special elections are held for local legislatures under the Local Government Code.

+For an example of its application, in 2024, when Bamban mayor Alice Guo was dismissed by the Ombudsman, and while the vice mayor and nine other councilors were suspended for three months, the sole remaining councilor, Erano Timbang, was named by the Department of the Interior and Local Government as acting mayor, until the vice mayor serves out the suspension.